QUBIP/qryptotoken/docs/build-firefox-from-source.md

 ## About

-This guide outlines the steps for building a local copy of **Mozilla Firefox**, tailored specifically for use with the `qryoptic` PKCS#11 module, developed as part of the [QUBIP](https://www.qubip.eu) project.
+This guide outlines the steps for building a local copy of **Mozilla Firefox**, tailored specifically for use with the `qryptotoken` PKCS#11 module, developed as part of the [QUBIP](https://www.qubip.eu) project.

 Mozilla's official documentation is extensive and well-maintained.
 We **highly recommend** reviewing it for full context: